GoogleCloudPlatform/cloud-vision/python/awwvision/README.md

 Next, click `go back`, and you should start to see images from the [/r/aww](https://reddit.com/r/aww) subreddit classified by the labels provided by the Vision API.
-You will see some of the images classified multiple times.
+You will see some of the images classified multiple times, where multiple labels are detected for them.
 (You can reload in a bit, in case you brought up the page before the crawler was finished).